Rockfella/ErgoAnnotation/README.md

 When installed, in the same folder as the clip is:
 1. Open command promt
 2. type "cd c:/your_video_folder"
-3. Use the following command to convert mts to mp4 “ffmpeg -i your_MTS_Clip_Name.mts -c:v copy -c:a aac -strict experimental -b:a 128k your_New_Output_Name.mp4”
+3. Use the following command to convert .mts to .mp4 “ffmpeg -i your_MTS_Clip_Name.mts -c:v copy -c:a aac -strict experimental -b:a 128k your_New_Output_Name.mp4”

 ### Video Preview is lagging
 In the Video Preview window toggle Hotkey "N" choose tab View and change the proxy render to a lower value